-Acclaimed for the individuality of her passionate interpretations, her tireless dedication to the sound and accuracy in the details, Italian conductor Daniela Musca undoubtedly has an exceptional artistic personality to offer.
+Acclaimed for the individuality and passion of her interpretations, her dedication to the sound and attention to detail, Italian conductor Daniela Musca is sought after as both a symphonic and an operatic conductor.

 This season she will make her debut with the Philharmonic Orchestras of Malmö, Turku and Luxembourg; Wermland Opera in Karlstad, and the Stockholm and Östgöta Wind Orchestras.
 She will return to conduct the Trondheim Symphony Orchestra, Norwegian Radio Orchestra, and the Recreation Großes Orchester Graz.
 Firmly committed to developing new generations of artists, she will be working with the orchestras of the music academies in Malmö, Gothenburg and Copenhagen, and will conduct at the international youth music camp Side by Side in Gothenburg in 2022.